seshadrs/ICHY/README.md

 ICHY
 ====

-I Can Hear You  (a speech recognizer)
+I Can Hear You  (a speech recognizer in Java)